realTristan/cbase/README.md

 ```

 ### How to run locally
-Run the following in the terminal of the root dir.
+Run the following in the terminal of the root dir. (with the Makefile)
 ```
 $ make
 ```

 ### How to run with docker
+Run the following in the terminal of the root dir. (with the Dockerfile)
 ```
 $ docker build -t cbase .
 $ docker run -it --rm --name cbase cbase